Bid Spread Test: Detect Broker Collusion in 20 Minutes (Dry Bulk)

 That is what competition is.
 The relationship survives.
 The coordination premium does not.

 FreightTender runs closed-bid tenders for commodity and chemical trading desks.
-Request a 15-minute demo →
+Get a 10-minute RFQ leakage audit →

 Run the bid spread test on your next review